Texas judge: Hospital can remove baby from life support

 DALLAS (AP) — A Texas judge on Thursday sided with a hospital that plans to remove an 11-month-old girl from life support after her mother disagreed with the decision by doctors who say the infant is in pain and that her condition will never improve.

 Trinity Lewis had asked Judge Sandee Bryan Marion to issue an injunction in Tarrant County district court to ensure that Cook Children's Medical Center doesn't end her daughter Tinslee Lewis' life-sustaining treatment.
-Texas Right to Life, an anti-abortion group that opposes the “10-day rule” and has been advocating for Tinslee, said the girl's mother will appeal the judge's decision.
+Texas Right to Life, an anti-abortion group that is advocating for Tinslee, said the girl's mother will appeal the judge's decision.

 Doctors at the Fort Worth hospital had planned to remove Tinslee from life support Nov.
 10 after invoking Texas’ “10-day rule,” which can be employed when a family disagrees with doctors who say life-sustaining treatment should be stopped.
 The law stipulates that if the hospital's ethics committee agrees with doctors, treatment can be withdrawn after 10 days if a new provider can’t be found to take the patient.

-In a statement issued by Texas Right to Life, Lewis said she was “heartbroken" over the judge's decision.
+In a statement issued by Texas Right to Life, which opposes the “10-day rule,” Lewis said she was “heartbroken" over the judge's decision.
 “I feel frustrated because anyone in that courtroom would want more time just like I do if Tinslee were their baby,” she said.

+The hospital said in a statement Thursday that in order to keep Tinslee alive, she's on a constant stream of painkillers, sedatives and paralytics.
+She currently has severe sepsis, which isn't uncommon when patients require deep sedation and chemical paralysis, it said.

+“Even with the most extraordinary measures the medical team is taking, Tinslee continues to suffer,” the hospital said.

-Hospital officials have said they reached out to more than 20 facilities to see if one would take Tinslee, but all agreed that further care is futile.
-Groups including Texas Right to Life have also been trying to find a facility to take her.
+Efforts to find another facility to take her have been unsuccessful.
+The hospital said it has reached out to more than 20 facilities.
+Texas Right to Life and Protect TX Fragile Kids have also been trying to find a facility to take her.

+Prior to Thursday's ruling, both sides agreed that if Marion denied the injunction request, the hospital would wait at least seven days before taking Tinslee off life-support.
+In her decision, Marion said the seven-day period would give the girl's mother time to file a notice of appeal and a motion for emergency relief with a state court of appeals.

 Tinslee has been at Cook Children's since her premature birth.
 The hospital said she has a rare heart defect and suffers from chronic lung disease and severe chronic high blood pressure.
-She hasn't come off a ventilator since going into respiratory arrest in early July and requires full respiratory and cardiac support, deep sedation and to be medically paralyzed.
-The hospital said doctors believe she's suffering.
+She hasn't come off a ventilator since going into respiratory arrest in early July and requires full respiratory and cardiac support.

-But Lewis testified at a hearing last month that despite her daughter's sedation, she has a sense of the girl's likes and dislikes, describing her as “sassy.”
-Tinslee enjoys the animated musical “Trolls” and cries when it ends, the mother said.
-Tinslee doesn't like to have her hair brushed, Lewis said.
+Lewis testified at a hearing last month that despite her daughter's sedation, she has a sense of the girl's likes and dislikes, describing her as “sassy.”
+She said Tinslee likes getting her nails done but doesn't like having her hair brushed.

 “I want to be the one to make the decision for her,” Lewis said about removing her daughter from life support.